drakkan/sftpgo/docs/full-configuration.md

   - `post_connect_hook`, string.
 Absolute path to the command to execute or HTTP URL to notify.
 See [Post-connect hook](./post-connect-hook.md) for more details.
 Leave empty to disable
   - `post_disconnect_hook`, string.
 Absolute path to the command to execute or HTTP URL to notify.
 See [Post-disconnect hook](./post-disconnect-hook.md) for more details.
 Leave empty to disable
   - `data_retention_hook`, string.
 Absolute path to the command to execute or HTTP URL to notify.
 See [Data retention hook](./data-retention-hook.md) for more details.
 Leave empty to disable
   - `max_total_connections`, integer.
 Maximum number of concurrent client connections.
 0 means unlimited.
-Default: 0.
+Default: `0`.
   - `max_per_host_connections`, integer.
 Maximum number of concurrent client connections from the same host (IP).
 If the defender is enabled, exceeding this limit will generate `score_limit_exceeded` events and thus hosts that repeatedly exceed the max allowed connections can be automatically blocked.
 0 means unlimited.
-Default: 20.
+Default: `20`.
-  - `whitelist_file`, string.
-Path to a file containing a list of IP addresses and/or networks to allow.
-Only the listed IPs/networks can access the configured services, all other client connections will be dropped before they even try to authenticate.
-The whitelist must be a JSON file with the same structure documented for the [defenders's list](./defender.md).
-The whitelist can be reloaded on demand sending a `SIGHUP` signal on Unix based systems and a `paramchange` request to the running service on Windows.
-Default: "".
+  - `allowlist_status`, integer.
+Set to `1` to enable the allow list.
+The allow list can be populated using the WebAdmin or the REST API.
+If enabled, only the listed IPs/networks can access the configured services, all other client connections will be dropped before they even try to authenticate.
+Ensure to populate your allow list before enabling this setting.
+In multi-nodes setups, the list entries propagation between nodes may take some minutes.
+Default: `0`.
   - `allow_self_connections`, integer.
 Allow users on this instance to use other users/virtual folders on this instance as storage backend.
 Enable this setting if you know what you are doing.
 Set to `1` to enable.
 Default: `0`.
   - `defender`, struct containing the defender configuration.
 See [Defender](./defender.md) for more details.
     - `enabled`, boolean.
 Default `false`.